Spider mites in shade trees

 Spruce spider mite, Oligonychus ununguis

+The spruce spider mite is a native pest of spruce and juniper.
+Adults are dark green or black and are extremely small at around 0.6 mm in length.
 When eggs are laid, they are pale yellow but become reddish brown as they age.
 The spherical eggs are 0.2 mm in diameter.
 Upon hatching larvae have six legs and are pink, but after feeding turn green.
-Nymphs have eight legs like adult mites, but are smaller at 0.3-0.4 mm.
+Nymphs have eight legs like adult mites, but are smaller at 0.3 – 0.4 mm.

 Honeylocust spider mite, Platytetranychus multidigituli

-Adults of the honeylocust spider mite are orange or pale green to yellowish green and extremely small at 0.3 mm–0.4 mm in length.
+Adults of the honeylocust spider mite are orange or pale green to yellowish green and extremely small at 0.3 mm – 0.4 mm in length.
 Nymphs are similar in appearance but smaller than adults.

 Quick Facts